andrelahud-art/COMPANIONX/README.md

 ### Vercel (Recommended)

-**Note:** The project includes `vercel.json` with automatic configuration for pnpm 8.15.0 via corepack.
+**Note:** The project includes `vercel.json` that pins pnpm 8.15.1 in the install/build commands, while the package manifest allows Vercel's fallback pnpm 6.35.1 to run if custom commands are ignored.

 1. **Push to GitHub**